tpunt/pht/README.md

 With the above in mind, the serialisation points are:
  - The arguments to the `Thread::addTask` function
- - The values pushed to the message queue
+ - The values placed into the ITC-based data structures

-In future, I may implement other IPC techniques, too (such as message passing).
-The need for additional communication techniques will hopefully become clearer in future.